tetsuo/tetsuo.github.io/articles/mailroom-i.md

 The `LISTEN` session should immediately display a notification like:

 ```
-Asynchronous notification "token_inserted" with payload "" received.
+Asynchronous notification "token_insert" with payload "" received.
 ```

-# Roll-Your-Own Email Queue
+# Email Queue

-Before wrapping up, we'll create a mechanism to retrieve pending user actions and establish a query to manage their progression through a database-driven queue for processing.
+Next, we'll create a mechanism to retrieve pending user actions and establish a query to manage their progression through a database-driven queue for processing.

 We use the `jobs` table to maintain a cursor for advancing through pending tokens.
 This table tracks the last processed token (`last_seq`) for each job type, allowing us to pick up where we left off.